astroidworld/NAME-CARD_hacktoberfest/README.md

 * There are two code-snnipet ( First one is for male avtar and the Second one is for female avtar)
 * You only have to change your first name,last name & github link with your details.
 * But remember, Don't remove the quoation mark.(You can see the demo image below)
+* Please don't remove any other code.
+Just place your code after the last block of code.

 #### For male avtar
 ```markdown